wynessgp/sqa-risk-recreation/docs/bva/domain/Die.md

 # method: rollSingleDie(randomizer: Random): Integer

 ## BVA Step 1
-Input: A randomizer object with which to use for the Die rolling calculation, the maximum number my current die may roll (field on the class)
+Input: A randomizer object with which to use for the Die rolling calculation, the maximum/minimum number the die may roll

 Output: The result of the current Die getting rolled